annwyl21/jamee/README.md

 - click the green pull request button
 - add the pull request and tag the reviewers, tag yourself as an assignee and tag the project so we see it on the board
 ![Create pull request](application/static/images/pull_rqst.jpg)

+# Problem-Solving - please add to this checklist

+- Is flask started?
+- Is MySql running?
+- The example page uses code from the test1 database, has that database been built by running code from scripts/test_finance.sql